 2.I.
-Section: Regional MOU(s) or Cooperative Service Agreements between RPU partners
+Section: Regional Memorandum of Understanding(s) or Cooperative Service Agreements between RPU partners

 There are no regional MOUs at this time.

 2.J.
 Section: Any Community College and AEBG Related Attachments to the Regional plan, including Strong Workforce Program regional plans required as part of Assembly Bill (AB) 1602 (Assembly Budget Committee, Chapter 24, Statutes of 2016)